as a Second Language

 If English is not a student's native language, TCC requires the student to take

-If the placement test results indicate that the student needs ESL instruction, then the student must successfully complete the required ESL courses before enrolling in non-ESL courses.
+If the ESL placement test results indicate that the student needs ESL instruction, then he/she must successfully complete the required ESL courses before enrolling in academic courses.

 TCC offers an